Eutyches

 - Who opposed Eutyches, and what was their argument?

-- Eutyches was opposed by figures such as Flavian, the Patriarch of Constantinople, and Pope Leo I. They argued that Eutyches' teachings compromised the true nature of Christ by denying His full humanity.
-Their position was that Christ is one person with two distinct natures, divine and human, which coexist without confusion or change.
+- Eutyches was opposed by figures such as Flavian, the Patriarch of Constantinople, and Pope Leo I. Their argument was that Eutyches' teaching compromised the true humanity of Christ, which was essential for the doctrine of salvation.
+They insisted on the Chalcedonian definition that Christ is one person in two natures, fully divine and fully human, without confusion or change.

 - Was Eutyches excommunicated, exiled, or executed?

 - Eutyches was excommunicated by a synod in Constantinople in 448 CE, led by Patriarch Flavian.
-He was not executed, but his teachings were condemned, and he faced significant opposition from the church authorities.
+He was not executed, but his teachings were condemned, and he faced significant opposition.
+Eutyches was later reinstated briefly after the Robber Council of Ephesus in 449 CE but was ultimately condemned again at the Council of Chalcedon in 451 CE.

 - Which council condemned Eutychianism (Monophysitism), and what did it decide?

 - The Council of Chalcedon in 451 CE condemned Eutychianism.
-It declared that Christ is to be acknowledged in two natures, without confusion, change, division, or separation.
-This decision affirmed the doctrine of the hypostatic union, maintaining that Christ is both fully divine and fully human.
+It decided that Christ is to be acknowledged in two natures, divine and human, without confusion, change, division, or separation.
+This Chalcedonian Definition became a cornerstone of orthodox Christian theology, affirming the full divinity and full humanity of Christ.

 - Did Eutyches ever recant?

 - Eutyches did not recant his views.
-Despite being condemned and excommunicated, he continued to hold and promote his Monophysite beliefs until his death.
+Despite being condemned and excommunicated, he remained steadfast in his belief that Christ had only one nature.
+He continued to advocate for his position until his death.

 - What is the difference between Eutychianism (Monophysitism) and orthodox Christianity?

-- The primary difference is that Eutychianism teaches that Christ has only one nature, primarily divine, after the Incarnation.
-In contrast, orthodox Christianity holds that Christ has two distinct natures, one divine and one human, united in one person.
-This distinction is crucial for understanding the nature of Christ's work in salvation.
+- The primary difference is that Eutychianism teaches that Christ has only one nature, which is primarily divine, whereas orthodox Christianity teaches that Christ has two natures, one fully divine and one fully human.
+Orthodox Christianity holds that these two natures coexist in one person without confusion or change, maintaining the integrity of both natures.

 - Are there modern versions of Eutychianism (Monophysitism)?